Talking to your teenager about their period

 Normalise talking about periods

-Like introducing the topic early in tween- and teen-hood, we can help our children feel more comfortable about periods by normalising their discourse.
+Introducing the topic early in tween- and teen-hood, we can help our children feel more comfortable about periods by normalising their discourse.
 The more we hear about something, the more we feel at ease discussing it, and periods are no exception.
 It can be a good idea to have a series of short conversations, rather than one big, scary talk, which can feel overwhelming.
-Let them see that you are calm and relaxed when talking about menstruation, to lesson the feeling of something unwieldy and frightful.
+Let them see that you are calm and relaxed when talking about menstruation, to lessen the feeling of something unwieldy and frightful.

 Share your advice on how to cope with period symptoms